asheren/asheren.github.io/speaking/index.md

 search_omit: false
 ---

-I am an international speaker available to keynote at conferences.
+I am an experienced, internationally recognized speaker.
+Contact me [here](mailto:asheren@gmail.com) to ask me to keynote or speak at your conference.

 **Previously given talks:**